 This seems so simple – to pray for our kids when they’re struggling.

-But, it can be easy to get lost in their worries and ride the wings of anxiety than to bring it to the Lord.
+But, it can be easy to get lost in worries and anxiety instead of bringing it to the Lord.

-This last few weeks, my daughter has been feeling anxious.
-It happens several times a year – the morning, full of stomach aches and clinging to me.
+A while ago, my daughter went through a season again where she was feeling anxious.
+When she was younger, it happened several times a year – the morning, full of stomach aches and clinging to me.

-She pushes through and goes to school.
-After school, she usually shares that she has had a great day.
+She would push through it and go to school each time and after school, she usually would share that she had a great day.

-But, the next morning it happens again.
-It goes in phases.
-She’s such a joyful, happy kid, but then the anxiousness will hit her.
+But, the next morning it would happen again.
+She’s such a joyful, happy kid, but then the anxiousness would hit her.

 When I found myself absorbing it, I got up early, grabbed a cup of coffee, and prayed.

 So simple, yet so easy to become too busy to do.